RoshnaVakkeel/Chem_Around_Us/README.md

     This button is a reset type button.
 The user lands on the first landing page upon clicking it.

 - <h3 id= "accessibility"> Accessibility</h3>
     The quiz is rendered accessible as much as possible by using semantic HTML elements, providing adequate contrast to the fonts.
 To further ensure that the site is accessible tests with the Web Accessibility Evaluation Tool (WAVE) were conducted.

-<h2 id=""></h2>TECHNOLOGIES
+<h2 id="technologies">TECHNOLOGIES</h2>

-<h3 id= ""> Languages Used</h3>
+<h3 id= "languages"> Languages Used</h3>
 This quiz is created  using HTML5, CSS3 and JavaScript.

-<h3 id= ""> Libraries Used</h3>
+<h3 id= "libraries"> Libraries Used</h3>
 - Git - For version control
 - GitHub - To create my repositories, save and store my project files
 - Google Fonts - To import fonts